aymaneatigui/Frontend-Practice/rating-card/Readme.md

-# Frontend Mentor - Product preview card component
+# Frontend Mentor - Interactive rating component

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## Coded by [AYMANE ATIGUI](https://github.com/aymaneatigui).